Forgiveness: The Quiet Road Back to Peace

 Your cells feel that bitterness.

-Your nerves stay tight.
+Nerves stay tight.

-Your chest carries a pressure that never fully releases.
+The chest carries a pressure that never fully releases.

 Your spirit stays clenched, waiting for a fight that never ends.